RPMS provides programs in the Montessori method for children ages 2 through 14.

 The RPMS Spanish program is recognized by the American Council on the Teaching of Foreign Languages Global Engagement Initiative.

-In alignment with with the ACTFL World Readiness Standards, the RPMS Spanish program focuses on interculturality, Spanish language proficiency and critical thinking.
-Spanish classes formally begin in Extended Day.
+In alignment with the ACTFL World Readiness Standards, the RPMS Spanish program focuses on interculturality, Spanish language proficiency and critical thinking.
+Spanish classes formally begin in Kindergarten.

 RPMS understands that successful language development and acquisition occurs over many years.
 By the time the children graduate 8th grade, the goal is for them to function at the Novice High/Intermediate Low levels of oral proficiency in class, which the majority of our students achieve.
 What does this mean?